Skip to content

 Teams should address these interventions in order:

 1. External memory infrastructure (vector databases, structured logs): highest ROI regardless of topology choice.
-Secondary analyses suggest meaningful behavioral retention gains versus conversation-history-only approaches; treat any cited percentage as a directional signal, as the primary source (arXiv:2601.04170) does not directly report the figure.
+Secondary analyses suggest meaningful behavioral retention gains versus conversation-history-only approaches; treat any cited percentage as a directional signal, since the primary source (arXiv:2601.04170) does not directly report the figure.

 2. Verification nodes at handoff boundaries catch coordination errors, hallucinated outputs, and schema violations before they propagate downstream.